 Depending on who you ask the situation in China remains a little mixed.
-The recent release of Chinese PMI (Purchasing Managers Index) suggests restrictions to stop the spread of delta have not had a material impact on consumption and business services but the picture with situations like Evergrande remain unclear.
+The recent release of the Chinese PMI (Purchasing Managers Index) suggests restrictions to stop the spread of delta have not had a material impact on consumption and business services but the picture with situations like Evergrande remain unclear.

 What happens in Australia will to a substantial extent be determined by what happens in the US.
 At this stage, the US is entering its first phase of monetary policy normalisation setting up the stage for a bump in interest rates.